KwameTaylor/bachelorette-predictor/README.md

 # The Bachelorette Predictor
 ### Kwame V. Taylor

-The goal of this project is to create a machine learning model that accurately predicts which contestant will win a given season of the ABC reality show The Bachelorette, based on data from Seasons 1-2 and 4-9 (train), Season 10 & 11 (validate), and Seasons 11 & 12 (test).
+The goal of this project is to create a machine learning model that accurately predicts which contestant will win a given season of the ABC reality show The Bachelorette, based on data from Seasons 1-2 and 4-12.

 A note on transparency -- I have not seen any of the above selected seasons of the show.
 I have, however, seen Season 15 of The Bachelorette, and I am currently watching Season 16. <!--I have left Season 13 and 14 out of the data for the sake of time efficiency, as I would have to scrape that data myself from the Bachelor Nation Wiki, since the FiveThirtyEight data has not been updated past Season 13.--> I may include Seasons 3, 13, and 14 in a future iteration of this project.